 Family Military Tradition

 I was a Naval Association cadet from ages 9-12, thus I have worn the uniform of all three branches of service, Navy , Army and Air Force.
 I come from a family with a long military tradition: father, grand-father, great grandfather (who was in both world wars) and more family all the way back to John Day, an officer with George Washington’s army.
 The Hudson family coat of arms was reportedly given to us by King Richard the Lion Hearted for our role in the crusades.
 In the opinion of English genealogosts, the early ancestors of the Hudson family came into England with William the Conqueror in 1066.
-On my mothers side, the name Woods also came over to England, Ireland and Scotland following the Norman Conquest.
+On my mothers side, the surname Woods, also came over to England, Ireland and Scotland following the Norman Conquest.
 Basically I am descendant from a bunch of unruly vikings that, once having conquered Normandy, set their sights on the UK.

 Chief of Defence Staff, General Jon Vance, CMM, MSC, CD, shakes hands and presents Cadet Sergeant Issac Woods-Hudson with a CDS Gold Coin of Excellence.